loganphillips792/dotfiles/README.md

     themes located at .oh-my-zsh/themes
     Any plugins from oh-my-zsh you want to use, add to the plugins=() variable

     I am currently using powerlevel10k theme.
 View the installation instructions [here](https://github.com/romkatv/powerlevel10k#oh-my-zsh).
 I followed the instructions for 'Oh My ZSH'.
-It will take you through a wizard in order to configure the theme.
+It will take you through the "configuration wizard" in order to configure the theme.
 Ultimtately installs the configuration at ~/.pk10.zsh.
 Note, this also uses the "Meslo Nerd Font".
 View the repo to install this font.

 # Vim